Did you know that there is free, over-the-counter medicine waiting just outside your doorstep? Plants!

 The best time to encourage kids to fall in love with nature is before age six because after that age, they often never put up with the occasional discomfort in order to connect to nature on a deep level.

-Violet (Violaceae Viola spp.) is blooming early this year.
-I already saw some of the flowers yesterday.
+Violet (Violaceae Viola spp.) is a mild tasting and common plant in Central Virginia.
 You can collect the flowers and eat them raw or if you can collect 5 – 6 cups of them, you may want to try making violet jelly by following the mint jelly instructions in your pectin packet.

 They also make a lovely, edible topping for a cake or salad.